benjaminaltieri/bom-server/README.md

 cargo run --bin bom-server
 ```

-This is automatically begin serving at port 8000 on the localhost address.
-You can use a web browser to check liveness by visiting `http://localhost:8000`.
+This will automatically begin serving at port 8000 on the localhost address.
+You can use a web browser to check liveness by visiting `http://localhost:8000` which will also give you a brief text description of the API.

 # Client
 Any http client can be used to send and receive json blobs to the server, but a client exists to streamline this for testing purposes.
-Run using the following the command, which will show the help text:
+Run it by using the following the command, which will show the help text:

 ```
 cargo run --bin bom-client -- --help
 ```

-The each subcommand is fully documented which can be viewed by inserting the subcommand prior to `--help`:
+Each subcommand is fully documented in the subcommand help text, which can be viewed by inserting the subcommand prior to `--help`:
 ```
 cargo run --bin bom-client -- <subcommand> --help
 ```

 # Testing
-The is a convenience script located under the `test` folder which you can run to populate the server with an example configuration of parts:
+There is a convenience script located under the `test` folder which you can run to populate the server with an example configuration of parts:

 ```
 ./test/populate_server.sh